carun/carun.github.io/_posts/2021-08-13-system-cpu-usage-and-glibc.md

 Our biometric datasets are sized at 1 GiB for easier file management as we could turn on transparent huge pages, if required.
-So it is guaranteed that `mmap` is being used under the hood by `std::vector`, so why was there TLB misses in the first place?
+So it is guaranteed that `mmap` is being used under the hood by `std::vector`, so why was there page table misses in the first place?
 That's because the `MAP_PRIVATE` flag instructs the kernel to turn off `VM_SHARED` flag when creating the mapping in the kernel.
-This causes TLB to be cold and populate it only on demand, via page faults.
+This causes page tables and TLB to be cold and populate it only on demand, via page faults.
 As long as this translation is small, there's no overhead.
-However as the memory pressure increases with concurrency, the kernel has to fight hard to populate TLB.
+However as the memory pressure increases with concurrency, the kernel has to fight hard to populate the page tables and TLB.

 To the kernel, all the processes and the threads within a process are tasks.
-When `VM_SHARED` is set via `MAP_SHARED` from the user space, the kernel ensures the mapping is shared across tasks with their TLB populated as well.
+When `VM_SHARED` is set via `MAP_SHARED` from the user space, the kernel ensures the mapping is shared across tasks with their page tables populated as well.
 This includes threads within a single process.
 All the books, articles and resources use the term `process` in the context of task, but misses the whole point and fail to explain this critical difference.

-When `MAP_SHARED` is used, the initial process/task creation could be fractionally slower as the TLB gets filled.
-However once the TLB is hot, the worker threads will be ready to rock and roll and the address translation is the only overhead they will have to endure.
+When `MAP_SHARED` is used, the initial process/task creation could be fractionally slower as the page tables gets filled.
+However once the page tables are hot, the worker threads will be ready to rock and roll and the address translation is the only overhead they will have to endure.
 This will not cause any page faults.

-This was never a problem in the multi-process architecture as they always communicated through shared memory with hot TLB.
+This was never a problem in the multi-process architecture as they always communicated through shared memory with hot page tables.

 The book "Understanding the Linux Kernel" goes in depth in explaining the finer details about how it is implemented in the kernel in the Memory Management